OpenDroneMap/odm-benchmarks/README.md

 ## Bellus Dataset

-This dataset is from the [ODMData](https://github.com/OpenDroneMap/ODMdata) collection, contributed by [Stephen Mather](https://github.com/smathermather)(?).
+This dataset is from the [ODMData](https://github.com/OpenDroneMap/ODMdata) collection, contributed by [Stephen Mather](https://github.com/smathermather).
-Added to github May 2016.
+Photos collected in July 2015.

 The following table lists processing results for this dataset, reported by ODM community members.